rongkangw/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
-   **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+1. Set up Java <br>
+   To run EASync, your computer needs to have Java version 17 or higher installed.
+   If you are not sure whether Java is installed, have not installed Java or are not sure what version is installed, just follow the step-by-step guides [here](https://se-education.org/guides/tutorials/javaInstallation.html) to install the correct version or check the version of Java downloaded in your computer.

-1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-T11-3/tp/releases).
+2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-T11-3/tp/releases).

-1. Copy the file to a folder you want to use as the _home folder_ for your ClubBook.
+3. Copy the file to a folder you want to use as the _home folder_ for your ClubBook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar EASync.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar EASync.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `listEvents` : Lists all events.